geon/flup/readme.md

 The next few issues on the map:

-* Add a visual queue of pieces feeding the dropper.
+* The visual queue of pieces feeding the dropper feels weird when the dropper is vertical.
+The pieces und up upside-down compared to how they sat in the queue.
+Feed the queue from above, move the pieces straight to the side, or flip them in the opposite direction at the end.
 * Add a piece-grid background image.
 * Improve the layout and size of the canvas.
 Full-browser + portrait layout?
 * Add input for touch.